pvillela/blog-hugo/content/post/Function Oriented Architecture.md

 ---
 title: Function-Oriented Architecture (this is a work in progress)
 date: 2021-03-14
-lastmod: 2022-09-17
+lastmod: 2023-02-27
 ---
 Function-Oriented Architecture
 ==============================

-This report collects my thoughts on function-oriented architecture, a concept that has been shaped primarily by two very large and successful systems I architected over the past six years.
+This report collects my thoughts on function-oriented architecture, a concept that has been shaped primarily by two very large and successful systems I architected over the past several years.
 This report is a work-in-progress that evolves as I write down my ideas and experiences on this topic, and as I continue to get feedback from other software architects and developers, especially those who worked with me on the aforementioned projects.